snaphydroponics/archive.snaphydroponics.info/faq.md

 ## Where can I buy SNAP solutions?

-You can buy them from UPLB-IPB and authorized distributors.
-Unfortunately, the top hits when searching the internet for SNAP hydroponics are selling illegitimate products.
-I'm still waiting for a complete list of authorized distributors.
+You can buy them from UPLB-IPB and authorized resellers.
+Unfortunately, the top hits when searching the internet for SNAP hydroponics are selling products labeled "SNAP Hydroponics" but are not from UPLB-IPB.
+You can find a list of authorized resellers in the [authorized resellers list](/resellers).

 ## Where can I buy seeds?